Kvål, Trøndelag

 The 0.45 km2 village has a population (2024) of 468 and a population density of 1040 PD/km2.

 Kvål Station is located in the village along the Dovre Line, but it is only used for local traffic.
 The European route E6 highway also runs through the village.

+Sports

+The local multi-sports club is Trønder-Lyn Idrettslag, founded on 22 March 1908.
+The club has sections for association football, team handball and Nordic skiing, and also operates a discgolf park.
+The club colours are yellow and black.
+For their 100th anniversary in 2008, a book was written by Gerd Søraa.

+The men's football team currently plays in the Fourth Division, the fifth tier of Norwegian football.
+After winning their Fourth Division group in 2022, Trønder-Lyn contested the 2023 Norwegian Third Division, but was relegated after their first year.